Back

 How to limit real and theoretical consumption discrepancies ?

-You predicted a theoretical material cost of 30%, but the actual cost is 32%.
+You had forecast a theoretical food cost of 30%, but in the end it's 32%.
 Why?
-Because the difference between actual and theoretical consumption levels impacts your material cost.
-How can you close the gap on these variances ?
+Because the difference between actual and theoretical consumption is such that it impacts your food cost.
+So what are the potential causes of these yield gaps, and how can you reduce them?

 Florent Boulanger